 -Then trace the blue triangles with blue cord.
 Rather than tracing each triangle individually, cut 4 pieces of cord that is a few centimeters longer than the circumference of your ball.
 Wrap each piece individually in a continuous line in the same pattern as when you were drawing your original combo 8.

 -Once all your blue cord in place, do the white cord at the north and south poles.
 For this you only need 4 pieces for each pole, they will criss-cross at the pole.

 -Glue the pink cord at the tops of the pink triangles in one continuous piece, as seen in the video.

 Next, pin flower sequins at the south pole and on the equator at each point where 2 blue triangles touch.

 Top off your ornament with a white hanging ribbon, flower sequin and yellow and white bow.
 Alternate 2 loops of yellow, then 2 of white, then 2 more yellow and 2 more white.
 8 loops in total.
-For more information on making the bow and hanging ribbon please see the Bow Video on the Tutorials Page.
+For more information on making the bow and hanging ribbon please see the Bow Video on the All About Bows Page.

 Here are a couple more variations on the “Jester” design.